Incisakura/angea/README.md

 ---
 > Naming from hydrangea(アジサイ)

-A lite tool to make systemd work in any container(Windows Subsystem for Linux 2, Docker, Podman, etc.)
+A lite tool to make systemd work in Windows Subsystem for Linux 2

 **WSL1 is not supported.**